By: Dina DiMaggio, MD, FAAP & Julie Cernigliaro, DMD

 Stay away from teething tablets that contain the plant poison belladonna and gels with benzocaine.
 Belladonna and benzocaine are marketed to numb your child's pain, but the FDA has issued warnings against both due to potential side effects.

 In addition, amber teething necklaces are not recommended.
 Necklaces placed around an infant's neck can pose a strangulation risk or be a potential choking hazard.
 There is also no research to support the necklace's effectiveness.
-See Amber Teething Necklaces: A Caution for Parents for more information.
+See Teething Necklaces and Beads: A Caution for Parents for more information.

 5. You should brush your child's teeth twice a day with fluoride toothpaste.